DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 # ETRI's Dual Hand-Arm Robot in Issac Sim
 Here we provide USD files and ROS 2 package for ETRI's dual hand-arm robot in Isaac Sim, designed for manipulation skill learning.
+ETRI's dual hand-arm is a 49 DOF robot consisting of two sets of Kinova Gen3 arms and Allegro Hands.
+For more details on the robot configuration, refer to [this documentation](https://underconstruction.com)

 <img src="https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/etri_dualarm_prototype_isaacsim_test_grasp_success.gif" width="485" height="350"/>
 <img src="https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/etri_dualarm_prototype_isaacsim_test_grasp_with_head_cam.gif" width="1020" height="350"/>

 ## Prerequisites

+Intermediate or higher-level skills in both ROS 2 and Isaac Sim are required.
+And here is the version of ROS 2 and Isaac Sim that we used:

 #### NVIDIA Omniverse / Isaac Sim
 - Omniverse Launcher 1.9.11
 - Isaac Sim 2023.1.1
 #### ROS
 - ROS 2 Humble Hawksbill (Ubuntu 22.04.4 LTS)

-*NOTE: It is recommended to perform [1] in advance to ensure Isaac Sim's compatibility with ROS 2.
-Also intermediate or higher ROS 2 skills are required.
+*NOTE:  It is recommended to perform ['ROS and ROS 2 Installation for Isaac Sim'](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_ros.html) in advance to ensure Isaac Sim's compatibility with ROS 2.

 ## Installation
 Clone this git repository using the command line or download zip.